 Fatigue is a common side effect for several months following radiation therapy.
 Other complications may include:

 Gastrointestinal and Bowel Complications

 Short-term effects include nausea and loss of appetite.
 Diarrhea is a very common side effect and can last for the duration of therapy.
 It is often treated with Lomotil.
-It usually eventually resolves, but some patients may have diarrhea flare-ups for years afterward.
+It usually eventually resolves, but some people may have diarrhea flare-ups for years afterward.
 Newer 3D-CRT techniques may be less likely to cause diarrhea than standard EBRT.